lunartechfreek/pawfect-pups/README.md

 ## Acknowledgements

 * I would like to thank my family and friends for their support and help testing my website.

+* I would like to thank my temporary mentor Tim for helping me with the finishing touches and preparing my project for submission.

 * I would like to thank my mentor Seun for her help and guidance throughout this project.